gcallah/work/chaps/stein.md

-First, some "passive" women are drawn into "an overly sensual life or empty dreams," and, second, "active" women seek "professional activity."[^154] The expression of gifts and talents is an important theme for Stein, as reflected in her emphasis on how mothers nurture unique gifts.
+First, some "passive" women are drawn into "an overly sensual life or empty dreams," and, second, "active" women seek "professional activity."[^154] The expression of gifts and talents is an important theme, as reflected in her emphasis on how mothers nurture unique gifts.
 The same holds true in her discussion of women's professions.
 She says, "wherever the circle of domestic duties is too narrow for the wife to attain the full formation of her powers, both nature and reason concur that she reach out beyond the circle."[^155]

 Stein values "objective awareness" regarding nature in considering women's professions.[^156] That being said, she does not neglect the